Cover photo for Thomas John Flammang's Obituary

 He is survived by his son, Tom (Karen) Flammang; daughter, Carol Flammang Fagan (Tom decd.); grandsons, Sgt/Maj.
 USMC (Ret.)
 Jerry Flammang, Brian (Dalani) Fagan, Jeffrey Shannon Weddle; granddaughters, Kelly Mahoney, JD (Pat) and Dawn Flammang Hanel (Brian), five great-grandchildren, one great-great-grandchild and sister-in-law, Donna (Chris decd.)
 Flammang.

 Cremation rites have taken place.
-A Celebration of Life service is to be held at a later date at St. Alban's Episcopal Church with interment in the Church Columbarium.
+A memorial service will be held on Friday, October 3rd., 2025, at 10:00 a.m., at St. Albans Episcopal Church, El Paso, Texas, by The Reverend James Tolbert, with interment in the Church Columbarium.

 If desired, contributions may be made to St. Alban's Episcopal Church; 1810 Elm Street, El Paso, TX 79930.
 Or Loretto Academy Scholarship Fund; 1300 Hardaway St.; El Paso, TX 79903.